Robinhood: Security breach exposed data of 7 million users

-(NEXSTAR) – Robinhood, a financial-services company that operates a popular brokerage app, this week announced a data breach that affects about 7 million of its users to varying degrees.
+(NEXSTAR/WTNH) – Robinhood, a financial-services company that operates a popular brokerage app, this week announced a data breach that affects about seven million of its users to varying degrees.

 The company issued a statement on the breach Monday, revealing that an “unauthorized party” obtained the email addresses of approximately five million users.
 The full names of an additional two million users were also exposed.